mrolle45/scopetools/scopetools/scopescommon.md

 print(_D__glob)        # 14
 ```

+### Very Long Names

-However, the description of name transformation referenced above is *not entirely correct*, as it says:
+The description of name transformation referenced above is *not entirely correct*, as it says:

   >  If the transformed name is extremely long (longer than 255 characters), implementation defined truncation may happen.